basil08/basil08.github.io/content/post/to-be-or-not-to-be-understanding-hamlet.md

 > A man may fish with a worm that has fed on a king and then eat of the fish that was caught by the worm.

-In essence, how a comman man can eat the king.
+In essence, how a common man can eat the king.

 ## Act 5, Scene 1